BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/8_1_Building_a_Bitcoin_Script_with_P2SH.md

 So how do you write a more complex Bitcoin Script?
 The answer is in that last sort of standard transaction, the P2SH.
 You can put any sort of long and complex script into a P2SH transaction, and as long as you follow the standard rules for embedding your script and for redeeming the funds, you'll get all the benefits of Bitcoin Scripting.

+> **VERSION WARNING:** Arbitrary (non-standard) P2SH scripts only became standard as of Bitcoin Core 0.10.0.
+Before that only P2SH Multisigs were allowed.

 ## Lock a P2SH Transaction

 You already saw a P2SH transaction when you created a multisig in [6.1: Sending a Transaction to a Multisig](6_1_Sending_a_Transaction_to_a_Multisig.md).
 Though multisig is one of the standard transaction type, `bitcoin-cli` actually simplifies the usage of its multisigs by embedding them into P2SH transactions, as described more fully in the next section.